mschmidty/bio_notes/r/_posts/2020-02-09-dolores-predict.md

 ## # … with 12,088 more rows
 ```

 I want to predict the raftable days released below McPhee Dam.
 To do this I need flow data from a gauge below McPhee.
-There are a few to choose from, but the oldest is at Bedrock, CO.
+Flow gauge data will tell me which days had enough flow to raft and which days did not.
+There are a few gauges to to choose from within the extensive USGS flow gauge system, but the oldest is at Bedrock, CO.
 To get the data I used the USGS Water Services REST API.
 There’s an R package that you can used to get the data, but since I’d used the API a few times before and I knew that the data could be returned in tab-separated format, I just used the `readr::read_tsv()` function.

+*Walk Through Notes:*
 * The first step is to build the URL for the API.
 I used the USGS Rest API builder tool to get the right data.
-I concatenated in todays data using `Sys.Date()` function.
 * Then used the `read_tsv()` function to pull data from the API skpping the first 35 lines of comments.
 * I then renamed the columns to something I could understand.
 * And then convert the site_ids to Characters instead of numbers.
 I pulled data from above and below the dams because at the time I thought I might use the data from above the Dam later for another predictive variable.